 Alex has a BSc with chemistry and biochemistry majors, MSc in microbial enzymology and a PhD in the ecotoxicology of metals in estuarine plants.
 Over the past 40 years she has been involved in a range of research projects and research consultancies in estuarine plant ecology and plant ecotoxicology and has supervised and co-supervised numerous senior undergraduate and postgraduate and Honours research projects, Masters by research and PhD students.

-She is a member of NSW Site Auditors Accreditation Panel and of the Environmental Hazards Subcommittee of NSW Environmental Trust.
+She was a member of NSW Site Auditors Accreditation Panel and of the Environmental Hazards Subcommittee of NSW Environmental Trust for a number of years.

 Associate Editor, Australasian Journal of Ecotoxicology